ngarrison/groupme-trump-insult-generator/README.md

 I'll try to keep an updated list here of the known issues.

 - For some strategies, the spaces before and after commas are inconsistent.
+- Need to update the strategies and add more content.

 ### Disclaimer